casheridan/My-Mega-Vault/Projects/Printables/Remaking My App With ChatGPT.md

 To toggle the expansion and contraction of the drawer, the component uses the `expanded` class in combination with the `expanded` state variable.
 When the `expanded` state variable

 ## Dropdown Box Overflow Scroll
-"Can we make the list 3D Print Job dropdowns hide the overflow and allow us to scroll through the jobs?"
+"Can you make the list 3D Print Jobs hide excess jobs that don't fit on screen and allow us to scroll through the jobs?"